haven-jeon/LegalQA/README.md

 Initial training is done by classifying whether the **title** of the dataset and the **question** are related pairs like below.

+Why BERT?

+- To use BERT NSP power.

 > [CLS] title [SEP] question [SEP]

 | title  |  question | label |